D347HFR0MA80V3/boss_shadow/docs/getting_started.md

 ## Required Installs

 - Ansible 2.8
-- Mitogen 2.8  No need to manually install as the plugin is included.
+- Mitogen 2.8  No need to manually install as the plugin is included